mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Created a file 5-execute

 Wrote  a script that adds execute permission to the owner of the file hello using the command "chmod u+x"

+# 6. Multiple permissions

+Created a file 6-multiple_permissions

+Wrote a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello using the command "chmod ug+x,o+r"